 Study Abroad at Locations Under Department of State/WHO/CDC Travel Warning

 Travel Warnings are issued by the United States Department of State to describe long-term, protracted conditions that make a country dangerous or unstable.
 A Travel Warning is also issued when the U.S. Government’s ability to assist American citizens is constrained due to the closure of an embassy or consulate or because of a drawdown of its staff.
-The WHO and CDC post travel warning and alerts in the event of public health crises.
+The WHO and CDC post travel warnings and alerts in the event of public health crises.

-The Johns Hopkins University does not permit undergraduates to study abroad in locations with travel warnings.
+JHU does not permit undergraduates to study abroad in locations with travel warnings.
 Despite this warning, if a student believes he or she has a sound academic reason to study at a chosen site, the student may file a petition for individual exemption in order to have their course work recognized for academic credit at Johns Hopkins.